-2019 Recipients Since 2006, Doctors in Recital has raised over $425,000 to support area programs to improve the health, wellness and quality of life in Brown County.
+2019 Recipients Since 2006, Doctors in Recital has raised nearly $500,000 dollars to support area programs to improve the health, wellness and quality of life in Brown County.
 Through an application process each year, the Doctors in Recital board chooses a community partner to receive 80% of the event proceeds and music partners to receive 20%.

 Community Recipient: Encompass Child and Family Advocate Program The Encompass Child and Family Advocate Program works with families who live in poverty enrolled in their centers.
 Research has shown that children who grow up in poverty have large gaps in school readiness.
 This can be reversed by high quality early education programs.
 The Child and Family Advocate Program helps meet a family’s immediate needs, and connects them to community resources to improve their self-sufficiency.
 This allows their children to remain in Encompass programs, improving their school readiness skills and preparing them for success in kindergarten and beyond.
 Children who remain in this program for a year show 100 percent gains in literacy, numeracy, social, emotional and physical development, and are ready for school.

 Music Education Co-Recipients: SOL: Baile Folklórico de Nicolet; the Ukulele Club, a program of the Howard-Suamico School District Elementary Music Department; and the 6:30 Concert Series at UW–Green Bay.

 SOL: Baile Folklórico de Nicolet is a traditional folkloric dance troupe for students at Nicolet Elementary School.
 Its purpose is to connect students and the whole community to the Hispanic culture through performance art.
 Dancers learn the value of working hard, honoring traditions and sharing their gifts while investing their time and energy into learning about their heritage.
 The program provides previously untapped opportunities for these students to discover and develop a love for music and dance.